lop-Louis/northbook/docs/playbook/ux-ui-standard.md

 refresh_after_days: 120
 status: live
 audience: Editors and maintainers shaping public-facing pages
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
+narrative_goal: >-
-narrative_goal: Lock the presentation system so content stays consistent without design-by-committee
+  Lock the presentation system so content stays consistent without design-by-committee
-primary_action: Apply these rules before merging any layout or styling change
+primary_action: 'Use this standard to keep layout, typography, and color consistent.'
 ---

 # UX + UI standard

+<a href="#layout-width" data-primary-action>Use this standard to keep layout, typography, and color consistent.</a>

 Consistent presentation keeps trust high and review cycles short.
 Use this checklist whenever you add or revise content so it ships with the same look, feel, and accessibility guarantees.

-> **Primary action:** Apply these rules before merging any layout or styling change.

 ## Layout width